goerwin/directory-validator/README.md

 }
 ```

-### rules
+### rules:

-Can contain File, Directory and Common Rules.
+Can contain File, Directory and Common Rules

 #### File Rule